UTSCC09/project-frontend-frauds/README.md

 - **VM Deployment:** DigitalOcean Linux VMs (Droplets)

 ### Obtaining 1.0 CF
-- OAuth 2.0 Client
+- **OAuth 2.0 Client:** Using Google as Oauth2.0 provider to access user's name and email
-- Webhooks for flight changes/alerts
+- **Webhooks:** Broadcast webhooks to send notifications for flight changes/alerts
-- Workers that send emails after one hour of account registration
+- **Workers:**  Used to send emails after one hour of account registration welcoming the user
-- End to end tested with Cypress
+- **End-to-End Testing:** Frontend end-to-end tested with Cypress

 ### Exceeding 1.0 CF

 - Secure continuous deployment of docker containers to DigitalOcean Droplets using Github Actions and SSHing into the linux containers
+- Nginx reverse proxy in front of both backend and frontend apps secured with HTTPs

 ## Beta Version Features

 - OAuth2 integration
 - Allowing airline agencies to add flights into the system
 - Account creation, log-in, log-out
-- Send welcome email one hour after account creation
+- Send welcome email one hour after account creation using workers
 - Continuous deployment pipeline through Github Actions
 - Deployment to DigitalOcean Droplets

 ## Final Version Features

 - Allow customers to purchase flights
 - Allow customers to choose their seats through a visual seat map
 - Allow customers to view their purchased tickets
-- Allow airline agencies to issue changes/alerts to their flights
+- Allow airline agencies to issue changes/alerts to their flights using webhooks
 - Stripe integration for purchasing tickets
 - Generation of PDF invoice and send email after purchase

 ## Tech Stack

 - **Frontend:** Vue 3